Marketing Strategy & Storytelling for Complex Systems

-Some careers follow a straight line.
-Mine took the scenic route through riverboat cruises, a Czech tech commercial, fast-paced New York publishing floors, and healthcare marketing in the Idaho high desert.
+Many careers move in straight lines.
+Mine took the scenic route, through riverboat dinner cruises, a Czech tech commercial, the fast-paced floors of New York publishing, and healthcare marketing in the Idaho high desert.

-What ties it all together is a belief that great content, rooted in clarity, creativity, and strategy, can break through the noise and truly connect.
+What ties it all together?
+A belief that great content—anchored in clarity, creativity, and strategy—can cut through the noise and truly connect.

 Performance, writing, and an international perspective